Jerryli617/documentation/walletDevDocs/ontology_wallet_dev_ts_sdk_en.md

 ### 5.3 Withdraw

-Make transaction to withdraw the paied ONT.
+Make transaction to withdraw the paid ONT.

 ```
 import {GovernanceTxBuilder} from 'ontology-ts-sdk'